Dauitbay/PythonLabTask/README.md

 3-step: It will get url to next page which is located in CSS: faceplate-partial slot="load-after" where url located in [src="/svc/shreddit/feeds/popular-feed......] and will continue getting data we need.

-4-step: While getting data we will write them to file with unique ID which is created with date and time we started code.
-Also we create log file to check saving them to file called: my_logfile.log.
+4-step: While getting users data we will write them to file reddit-YYYYMMDDHHmm.txt with unique ID.
+Also we create log file and saving logging info to file called: my_logfile.log.

-5- step: Every time we RUN our code it will delite existing log and saved post files from previus run.
+5- step: Every time we RUN our code it will delete existing log and saved reddit-YYYYMMDDHHmm.txt from previus run.